ELEONORA PIROMALLI

 THE COURSE IS HELD IN ITALIAN

-The course proposes the study of four fundamental chapters of Max Horkheimer and Theodor W. Adorno’s Dialectic of Enlightenment: “The Concept of Enlightenment,” “Odysseus, or Myth and Enlightenment,” “The Culture Industry,” and “Elements of Anti-Semitism.”
-Published in 1947, the work represents one of the most critical and complex reflections on modernity.
-It investigates the failure of Enlightenment to keep its promises of emancipation, but also the possibility of a radical self-critique by Enlightenment reason itself, aimed at recovering its original and deeper aims of freedom and self-determination.
-To support the reading, the course includes Stefano Petrucciani’s texts Introduzione a Adorno and La Scuola di Francoforte, which will help contextualize the work and the philosophical tradition to which it belongs.
+The course focuses on four central chapters of Max Horkheimer and Theodor W. Adorno’s Dialectic of Enlightenment: “The Concept of Enlightenment,” “Odysseus, or Myth and Enlightenment,” “The Culture Industry,” and “Elements of Antisemitism.”
+Published in 1947, the work stands as one of the most critical and complex reflections on modernity.
+It examines the failure of Enlightenment to fulfil its own promises of emancipation, while also exploring the possibility of a radical self-critique on the part of Enlightenment reason itself—aimed at recovering its original and deeper aims of freedom and self-determination.
+To support the reading, the course includes the text La Scuola di Francoforte by Stefano Petrucciani, which will help contextualize the work and the philosophical tradition it belongs to, along with a volume on the history of political thought from the early twentieth century to the present.

 Texts:

-- M. Horkheimer, Th.
-W. Adorno, La dialettica dell’illuminismo, Einaudi (any year), limited to the chapters “Concetto di illuminismo,” “Odisseo, o mito e illuminismo,” “L’industria culturale,” and “Elementi dell’antisemitismo.”
+1. M. Horkheimer, Th.
+W. Adorno, Dialettica dell’illuminismo, Einaudi (any year), limited to the chapters "Concetto di illuminismo", "Odisseo, o mito e illuminismo", "L'industria culturale", e "Elementi dell’antisemitismo".

 Receiving hours